New Govt water reforms miss mark on nitrogen pollution, advocates say

 The rules come with strengthened bottom line for nitrogen toxicity, to provide better protection for 95 per cent of freshwater species, up from 80 per cent under the previous National Policy Statement for Freshwater Management.

-There will also be a cap per hectare on the use of synthetic nitrogen fertiliser, excluding vegetable growers, set initially at 190kgs per hectare per year, with a review by 2023.
+There will also be a cap per hectare on the use of synthetic nitrogen fertiliser, excluding vegetable growers, set initially at 190kg per hectare per year, with a review by 2023.

 Dairy farmers will be required to report annually to councils the quantity of nitrogen applied per hectare as synthetic fertiliser.